switzersc-usds/healthcare-api/README.md

 The API itself is Express middleware generated with [OpenAPI Enforcer](https://github.com/byu-oit/openapi-enforcer).
 This middleware provides mock server generation and request validation (validating requests/responses comply with the OpenAPI definition).

 This was originally made for a conference talk at [Lesbians Who Tech Debug 2020](https://lesbianswhotech.org/debug2020/).
-The slides from my presentation are available as PDF in this repo -- `
-This was originally made for a conference talk at [Lesbians Who Tech Debug 2020](https://lesbianswhotech.org/debug2020/).
-The slides from my presentation are available as PDF in this repo -- `build-a-healthcare-api-in-30-min.pdf`
+The slides from my presentation are available as PDF in this repo - `build-a-healthcare-api-in-30-min.pdf`

 Different functionality is present in different branches of this repo:
 * `main` - mock server from openapi definition